khalido/nd101/README.md

 - [Linear algebra youtube playlist](https://www.youtube.com/playlist?list=PLlXfTHzgMRUKXD88IdzS14F4NxAZudSmv)
 - [Khan Academy's Linear Algebra Intro](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/jacobian/v/jacobian-prerequisite-knowledge)

+### Books to read

+- [Grokking Deep Learning by Andrew Trask](https://www.manning.com/books/grokking-deep-learning).
+This provides a very gentle introduction to Deep Learning and covers the intuition more than the theory.
+- [Neural Networks And Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen.
+This book is more rigorous than Grokking Deep Learning and includes a lot of fun, interactive visualizations to play with.
+- [The Deep Learning Textbook](http://www.deeplearningbook.org/) from Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+This online book has lot of material and is the most rigorous of the three books suggested.

 # Week 1

 The two instructors are [Mat Leonard] & [Siraj Raval](http://www.sirajraval.com/).